 Is Travelling in West Africa Safe?

-So, you’re thinking about travelling in West Africa, and wondering, Is Travelling in West Africa Safe?
-With information on the area limited, and a lot of the countries obscure, Is Travelling in West Africa Safe will be one of the first questions you ask yourself.
+So, you’re thinking about travelling in West Africa and wondering, “is it safe?”
+With information on the region often limited, and a lot of its countries obscure, “is travelling in West Africa safe?” will be one of the first questions you’re likely to ask.
 With any news that does come out of the region usually being negative, many people are concerned.
-Having spent four months travelling from Morocco to Ghana around the West African coast with my wife in 2024, Is Travelling in West Africa Safe is our own experience exploring the area.
-Is Travelling in West Africa Safe?
-The simple answer is Yes!
+Having spent four months travelling from Morocco to Ghana along the West African coast with my wife in 2024, we can confidently say: Yes, travelling in West Africa is safe.
+In this post, we share our experience exploring the region – and what you can really expect.

 West Africa - the people are friendly